porres/pd-else/README.md

 ### Installing ELSE:

-This release needs Pd Vanilla 0.49-0 or above, it doesn't work in Pd Extended/Purr Data.
-ELSE comes with a set of separate binaries, so all you need to is add the "else" path to Pd via "Preferences => Path" or using the [declare] object.
+This release needs Pd Vanilla 0.50-0 or above (Pd Extended/Purr Data aren't supported).
+ELSE comes as a set of separate binaries and abstractions, so all you need to is add the "else" path to Pd via "Preferences => Path" or using the [declare] object.

 #### Building ELSE for Pd Vanilla:

 ELSE relies on the build system called "pd-lib-builder" by Katja Vetter (check the project in: <https://github.com/pure-data/pd-lib-builder>).
 PdLibBuilder tries to find the Pd source directory at several common locations, but when this fails, you have to specify the path yourself using the pdincludepath variable.
 Example:

-<pre>make pdincludepath=~/pd-0.49-0/src/  (for Windows/MinGW add 'pdbinpath=~/pd-0.49-0/bin/)</pre>
+<pre>make pdincludepath=~/pd-0.50-0/src/  (for Windows/MinGW add 'pdbinpath=~/pd-0.50-0/bin/)</pre>

 * Installing with pdlibbuilder